-Exchange-listed stock companies must set up an audit committee of the supervisory board of which one member is a financial expert.
-This audit committee shall be charged mainly with the tasks of auditing and preparing the approval of the annual financial statements to be passed by the entire supervisory board and of preparing a proposal for the appointment of the auditor for the financial statements.
-The chairperson of the audit committee and the financial expert shall not be permitted to have served as a member of the management board or as top management staff or auditor of the company or have signed an auditor's opinion in the past three years.
+Exchange-listed stock companies must set up an audit committee of the supervisory board of which one member must be a financial expert.
+The committee shall be charged with the tasks of auditing and preparing the resolutions to be passed by the entire supervisory board and of preparing a proposal for the appointment of an auditor for the financial statements.
+The auditor must send a separate report to the audit committee on its activities and the material findings of its audit.
+The chairperson of the audit committee and the financial expert must be independent and are not permitted to have served as a member of the management board or as top management staff or auditor of the company or have signed an auditor's opinion in the past three years.
 The audit committee must hold at least two meetings per financial year.
 The auditor must be invited to the meetings that deal with the preparation of the approval of the financial statements and their audit.
 The audit committee tasks include the monitoring of the accounting procedures, the monitoring of the effectiveness of the internal control system, and if applicable, the internal audit and risk management system as well as the process of the auditing of the annual accounts and consolidated financial statements.
+The audit committee must monitor the independence of the auditor; auditors must obtain approval from the audit committee for providing non-financial services insofar as these are permissible.
+The audit committee conducts the procedure to select the auditor of the financial statements.
+When there is a change to the auditor, the committee must ensure that the general shareholders' meeting has a choice between two auditors.
 The tasks of the committee consist of taking care that the corresponding processes are set up properly at the company and its subsidiaries from the standpoint of the group.
 Furthermore, the audit of the Corporate Governance Report is one of the tasks of this committee.

-The Management Board
+Management Board

-The supervisory board takes decisions autonomously on the election and thus the selection of management board members, and on the establishment of the position of chairperson of the management board.
+The supervisory board takes decisions autonomously on the election and thus the selection of the management board members, and on the establishment of the position of chairperson of the management board.
 If a chairperson is appointed to the management board, the chairperson shall have the casting vote unless a different procedure has been defined in the articles of incorporation for decisions of the management board in the event of a tie.
 Unlike German law, Austrian law does not prescribe the appointment of an employees' representative to the management board.
 The management board is a collective body, meaning that responsibility for governing the business of the company is borne equally by all members of the management board.
-Differentiated assignment of responsibility is possible and is common practice (usually defined by the supervisory board).
-This is done by defining the areas of responsibility for each of the board members in the internal rules of procedure.
+A differentiated assignment of responsibility is possible and common practice (usually defined by the supervisory board), which is done by assigning areas of responsibility to the board members in the internal rules of business.
 If the areas of responsibility are divided among the members of the management board, each board member shall bear primary responsibility for his or her assigned area, although the other members shall still be under the obligation to constantly monitor and address any deficiencies they perceive in the other areas of responsibility.
 In the case of measures having a material impact as, for example, business transactions that must be presented to the supervisory board for approval, the collective responsibility of the management board shall be mandatory and indivisible.